-Low Confidence Medium Confidence Medium Confidence High Confidence Rating (Critical NC) Rating (Major NC) Rating (Minor NC) Rating 110) [Vulnerability Score = [Vulnerability Score = (Full [Vulnerability 2.75-3] 2.5 -2.75] Conformance) Score = > 3] [Vulnerability Score = 1-2.5] High Susceptibility, Medium - High Risk Low - Medium Risk Low Productivity Low = Very High Risk Susceptibility, High Productivity = Low Risk There is no The measurement of The measurement of the Data and measurement of the position of the position of the fishery in assessment the position of fishery in relation to relation to the reference procedures are the fishery in the reference points is points is carried out, but installed relation to the carried out, but the the maintenance of the measuring the reference points maintenance of the level of fishing permitted position of the exists, and level of fishing may be conducive to fishery in relation maintenance of permitted is likely overfishing. to the reference the level of conducive to points. fishing permitted overfishing.
-Accordingly, the is resulting in an stock under overfished status. consideration is not overfished
+Low Confidence Medium Confidence Rating Medium Confidence Rating High Confidence Rating

+Rating (Critical NC) (Major NC) (Minor NC) (Full Conformance)

+D. Lassakilla Cara (Full Conformance)

+[Vulnerability Score = [Vulnerability Score = 2.75-3] [Vulnerability Score = 2.5 -2.75] [Vulnerability Score =

+3] 1-2.5]

+,

+High Susceptibility, Madium Ulah Diak Low Madium Diale Law Conservable litera Litera

+Low Productivity = Medium - High Risk Low - Medium Risk Low Susceptibility, High

+Very High Risk Productivity =

+Low Risk

+There is no The measurement of the The measurement of the position Data and assessment

+measurement of the position of the fishery in relation of the fishery in relation to the procedures are installed

+position of the fishery to the reference points is carried reference points is carried out, but measuring the position of

+in relation to the out, but the maintenance of the the maintenance of the level of the fishery in relation to

+reference points exists, level of fishing permitted is likely fishing permitted may be the reference points.

+and maintenance of the conducive to overfishing. conducive to overfishing.
+Accordingly, the stock

+level of fishing under consideration is

-(i.e. it is above
+permitted is resulting in not overfished (i.e. it is

-limit reference
+an overfished status. above limit reference

-point or proxy)
+point or proxy) and the

-and the level of

-fishing permitted
+level of fishing permitted

-is commensurate
+is commensurate with

-with the current

-state of the
+the current state of the

 fishery resources,

-maintaining its
+maintaining its future

-future availability,

-taking into
+availability, taking into

-account that long-
+account that long term

-term changes in
+changes in productivity

-productivity can

-occur due to
+can occur due to natural

-natural variability

-and/or impacts
+variability and/or impacts

 other than fishing.

+Evaluation Parameters 1 1 1